Are you a multi-tasker? Or you know someone who is? Does multitasking mean being efficient?

 How Chillibreeze follows the art of multi-tasking…

-Most of you may wonder, why do we work for more than 8 hours a day.
+Most of you may wonder why we work for more than 8 hours a day.
 Well, the two main aspects are 1) We serve our global customers and 2) We invest most of our time in learning and growing ourselves.

 It has a lot to do with multi-tasking or time-sharing.
-We make plans for the day in such a way that it enables us to be there for our customers, for our meetings, for helping and supporting our co-workers, and for our learning.
+We make plans for the day so that it enables us to be there for our customers, our meetings, helping and supporting our co-workers, and our learning.

 We also have the time to take care of our personal life.
-That reminds me of one situation — On that day I had my plans all set for the day and shifted my focus from one task to the other.
-It was going on smoothly until I had an urgent call from home saying that they would come to pick me up from work at 7 p.m. because there was an urgent matter at home.
+That reminds me of one situation — On that day, I had my plans all set for the day and shifted my focus from one task to the other.
+It was going on smoothly until I had an urgent call from home saying they would pick me up from work at 7 p.m. because there was an urgent matter at home.
 The time I came to know about that was at 6:43 p.m.!
-I was in a rush in which I was left with 4 more tasks on my list!
+I was in a rush, in which I was left with 4 more tasks on my list!

-I told my Head, Nafissa Kharkamni, that I will be leaving soon and will continue to work from home.
-The response that she gave made me think for a while and was amazed by her answer.
-She said, “we believe in freedom with responsibility.”
+I told my Head, Nafissa Kharkamni, that I would be leaving soon and would continue to work from home.
+The response that she gave made me think for a while, and was amazed by her answer.
+She said, “We believe in freedom with responsibility.”
 Then I was able to decide to pack up and go home.

 As soon as I reached home, I continued with two of my remaining tasks until I finished them.
-Then I had time for my family’s urgent matter and after that, I focused on the remaining two tasks.
-I was not willing to just leave the remaining tasks for the next day.
-It was not just a task - it felt as though it was my interest in it that wanted me to see it complete.
+Then I had time for my family’s urgent matter, and after that, I focused on the remaining two tasks.
+I was not willing to leave the remaining tasks for the next day.
+It was not just a task - it felt as though my interest in it wanted me to see it complete.

 A time for everything…